Hong Kong University of Science and Technology: Schools and departments

+HKUST's School of Business and Management (SBM) is branded the HKUST Business School.
+It has over 140 faculty personnel.
+The school offers degree programs– undergraduate, MBA, EMBA, MSc and PhD – and a range of executive education programs, including the Kellogg-HKUST EMBA which was one ranked the best EMBA program by the Financial Times.
+The school includes the departments of Accounting; Economics; Finance; Information Systems, Business Statistics & Operations Management (ISOM); Management; and Marketing.
+They are supported by ten research centers assigned to areas from business case studies and investing to Asian family business and China business & management.

-The School of Engineering (SENG) is the largest of the 4 Schools within HKUST.
-It has 7 departments / divisions: Chemical and Biological Engineering, Civil and Environmental Engineering, Computer Science and Engineering, Electronic and Computer Engineering, Industrial Engineering and Decision Analytics, and Mechanical and Aerospace Engineering, It is the only education provider on chemical engineering in Hong Kong.
-The school provides more than 40 degree programs at the bachelor's, master's and doctoral levels.
+The School of Engineering (SENG) is the largest of HKUST's schools.
+It has 7 departments/divisions: Chemical and Biological Engineering, Civil and Environmental Engineering, Computer Science and Engineering, Electronic and Computer Engineering, Industrial Engineering and Decision Analytics, and Mechanical and Aerospace Engineering.
+The school provides more than 40 degree programs at the bachelor's, master's and doctoral levels, and houses the only chemical engineering department in Hong Kong.
 In 2019, Times Higher Education World University Rankings in Engineering and Technology placed HKUST Engineering No.23 globally, the best ever position achieved by any local university since the establishment of this league table in 2010.
 QS World University Rankings by Subject 2019 – Engineering and Technology ranked HKUST No.18 globally which made SENG No. 1 in Hong Kong for nine consecutive years.
 SENG has over 150 exchange partner universities in 28 countries/regions in the world.

-Centre for Global & Community Engagement

-The Centre for Global & Community Engagement (GCE) is established as co-curricular program under the School of Engineering, engaging students to make contributions to the community and to broaden their international exposure.
-GCE supports individuals and student teams such as the HKUST Robotics Team to participate in international competitions.

-School of Business and Management

-HKUST's School of Business and Management (SBM) is branded the HKUST Business School.

-There are over 140 faculty personnel.
-The school offers degree programs– undergraduate, MBA, EMBA, MSc and PhD – and a range of executive education.
-7 research centres are assigned to areas from business case studies and investing to Asian Financial Markets and China Business & Management.
-A new purpose-built campus is in place to enable the school to develop further.

-School of Humanities and Social Science

-The School of Humanities and Social Science supports interdisciplinary academic training and research in fields including anthropology, creative writing, economics, history, innovation studies, linguistics, literature, music, philosophy, political science, sociology.
+The School of Humanities and Social Science (SHSS) supports interdisciplinary academic training and research in fields including anthropology, creative writing, economics, history, innovation studies, linguistics, literature, music, philosophy, political science, and sociology, through its two divisions: Humanities and Social Science.

+In November 2025, the Executive Council of Hong Kong approved the plan proposed by the university to set up a School of Medicine, with enrollment to start in 2028.
+The medical degree that will be given upon graduation will be a 4-year post-graduate Bachelor of Medicine and Bachelor of Surgery (MBBS).
+The new medical school plans to admit 50 students, with one-third being non-local students.